MITLibraries/timdex-ui/docs/architecture-decisions/0003-surface-primo-cdi-records-in-results.md

 Relevance normalization is a critical issue.
 We can begin with rank-based interleaving, but we should not assume this to be a long-term solution.

-We should connect with the MIT research community to determine whether computational access to CDI would be useful.
-If there is a need, we could consider harvesting a subset of CDI records relevant to the use case.
-This would be a significant undertaking beyond the scope of the unified search interface, but it aligns with the Libraries' mission, vision, and goals.
+We should connect with the MIT research community to determine their needs regarding computational access to library data.
+While we cannot harvest CDI data for the aforementioned reasons, there may be an alternative to CDI that could better support our users.
+Conducting this research would be a significant undertaking beyond the scope of the unified search interface, but it aligns with the Libraries' mission, vision, and goals.